arjienx/izph-termux/README.md

 wait until done install.

-to run the script input 'izph' then enter. turn on data globe/tm network. then just enter in main menu to start. wait until all data are successfully retrieved.
+to run the script input 'izph' then enter. turn on data globe/tm network. then just enter in main menu to start. incase not starting 'option 2'. turn on/off airplane mode. try again.

+ctrl+c to exit or stop the script.
 ```

 open termux app, execute code. allow access (storage permission).